zh30/tiny-helmet/README.md

 - Prefer co-locating tests near shared logic (`@/shared`) to validate hooks, stores, and shadcn primitives.
 - Before opening a PR, run `pnpm typecheck`, `pnpm check`, and `pnpm test` (or `pnpm test:coverage` when you need a report for reviewers).
 - When tests require additional Chrome APIs, extend the shared stub instead of mocking per file to keep behaviour consistent.

+## Content script UI

+- The content script (`src/entries/content`) mounts a React tree into a Shadow DOM host so Tailwind utilities stay isolated from the page.
+- `contentScript.css` is shipped as a web-accessible resource; the runtime fetches it via `chrome.runtime.getURL(...)` and injects it into the Shadow DOM.
+- Theme data (`data-theme` and `data-force-theme`) continues to live on `document.documentElement`, so background, popup, and side panel stay in sync with content script preferences.
+- If you add more UI, keep it inside the existing React root and reuse shadcn primitives or Tailwind classes for consistent styling.

 ## Next steps